getreu/tp-note/docs/source/tpnote--manual.md

   This process can be configured in various ways.
 The most important is to provide _Tp-Note_ with a list of language candidates you write your notes.
-  C.f. the variable `tmpl.filter_get_lang` in Tp-Note's configuration file.
+  C.f. the variable `tmpl.filter.get_lang` in Tp-Note's configuration file.

   You may also want to indicate the default region codes of your preferred languages.
-C.f. the variable `tmpl.filter_map_lang` in Tp-Note's configuration file.
+C.f. the variable `tmpl.filter.map_lang` in Tp-Note's configuration file.

   Please refer to _customization_ section in [Tp-Note's man-page] to learn